DsaRihan/Employee-Management-System/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.

+- The `frontend` and `backend` folders each contain their own documentation.
+Please refer to these documents for any questions or doubts regarding their respective functionalities and structures.